octocrew/mccs/README.md

 View [Trello](https://trello.com/b/ZgXfkbsV/octocrew-public-minecraft-community-server) to see the current progress of changes.

 - Anything with a `#` is a comment that usually indicates the default setting.
-- Settings for Plugins, Datapacks, and other things are listed under "Currently Modified Settings or State".
+- Settings for plugins, datapacks, and other things are listed under "Currently Modified Settings or State".

 ---